OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

 ## RULE \#5 - Disable inter-container communication (--icc=false)

-By default inter-container communication (icc) is enabled - it means that all containers can talk with each other (using `docker0` bridged network).
+By default inter-container communication (icc) is enabled - it means that all containers can talk with each other (using (`docker0` bridged network)[https://docs.docker.com/v17.09/engine/userguide/networking/default_network/container-communication/#communication-between-containers]).
 This can be disabled by running docker deamon with `--icc=false` flag.
 If icc is disabled (icc=false) it is required to tell which containers can communicate using --link=CONTAINER_NAME_or_ID:ALIAS option.
 See more in [Docker documentation - container communication](https://docs.docker.com/v17.09/engine/userguide/networking/default_network/container-communication/#communication-between-containers)